Philip Rycroft was appointed as Second Permanent Secretary at the Department for Exiting the European Union in April 2017.

-Philip Rycroft was appointed as as Second Permanent Secretary, Head of UK Governance Group in the Cabinet Office in June 2015, with responsibility for constitutional and devolution issues.
+He was appointed Second Permanent Secretary, Head of UK Governance Group in the Cabinet Office in June 2015, with responsibility for constitutional and devolution issues, and retains this role.

 From 2012 to 2015 he was the Director General in the Deputy Prime Minister’s Office, supporting the Deputy Prime Minister across the full range of his policy interests.
 Prior to that, he was Corporate Affairs Director at Hutchison Whampoa (Europe) Ltd.

 Previous roles have mainly been in government, including: